laisimiao/MambaVT/README.md

 Put the downloaded weights on `$PROJECT_ROOT$/checkpoints/`

-Change the corresponding values of `lib/test/evaluation/local.py` to the actual benchmark saving paths.
+Change the corresponding values of `lib/test/parameter/mambatrack_motion.py` to the actual checkpoint paths.
 Then

 ```
 bash ytest.sh